 15. Make a Christmas Tree Pizza

 Instead of ordering out, get creative and make your own pizza tonight!
-Except, instead of the usual, shape your pizza crust into a tree or Christmas wreath.
+Mold the crust into a Christmas tree or wreath for a festive twist!

 16. Buy or Wrap Gifts